-The ICSA is completed when the Customer Facility makes a commercial energy sale or the facility's energy output is used and all Transmission Owner and Interconnection Customer activities required per the applicable agreement have been completed.
-At this point the project moves into the "Operation Phase" (see Exhibit 2).
-The ISA remains in effect until it is terminated under section 16 of the Standard Terms and Conditions in Appendix 2 of the ISA.
+When the Generating Facility makes a commercial energy sale or the facility's energy output is used and all Transmission Owner and Project Developer activities required per the applicable agreement have been completed.
+The project moves into the "operation phase".
+The GIA remains in effect until it is terminated under section 16 of the Standard Terms and Conditions in GIA, Appendix 2.